-(253) 589-5583 • Bldg 19, 109
+(253) 589-5583 • Bldg 16, 105

-If you are currently on unemployment or have drawn unemployment and you are a student here, contact our WorkSource Representative for options you may have regarding additional funds.
+If you are currently on unemployment or have drawn unemployment and you are a student here, contact our Workforce Development staff to assist with options and to connect you with a WorkSource Representative as needed.

-Services include verifying eligibility for unemployment, assistance completing unemployment documents, accessing potential funding, directing students to jobs found in the statewide WorkSource system, and providing tips for job searching, resume writing and interviewing.
+Services include verifying eligibility for unemployment, assistance completing unemployment documents, accessing potential funding, directing students to jobs found in the statewide WorkSource system.